fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 ### Background

-Historically FSharp.Core was compiled and delivered by Microsoft as a .NET 4.x binary installed under "Reference Assemblies".
+Historically ``FSharp.Core.dll`` was compiled and delivered by Microsoft as a .NET 4.x binary installed under "Reference Assemblies".
 The DLL was signed and strong-named by Microsoft.
 Way, way back in time it was called ``fslib.dll``.

-Subsequently, FSharp.Core.dll has been recompiled for "trimmed down" platforms: portable profiles, Xamarin profiles, .NET Core, .NET Standard and .NET Framework.
+Subsequently, ``FSharp.Core.dll`` has been recompiled for "trimmed down" platforms: portable profiles, Xamarin profiles, .NET Core, .NET Standard and .NET Framework.
 There is even a version of FSharp.Core for the "Xamarin iOS TV" profile....
 When provided by Microsoft, these were signed, strong-named and installed under "Reference Assemblies" on Windows.
 For other F# compilation environments like Xamarin, Mono, Cloud Sharper, FSharp.Formatting, Azure Notebooks, Azure Functions there was a bit of a mess (made considerably worse by the separation of sigdata/optdata files, [now addressed](https://github.com/Microsoft/visualfsharp/pull/2884))

-The FSSF Core Engineering Group created a nuget package called [FSharp.Core](https://www.nuget.org/packages/FSharp.Core), partly to avoid a proliferation of "homebrew" packges appearing at that time.
+The F# Core Engineering Group created a nuget package called [FSharp.Core](https://www.nuget.org/packages/FSharp.Core), partly to avoid a proliferation of "homebrew" packges appearing at that time.
 This packge has now grown to be a "one-stop-shop" package for FSharp.Core for all different target platforms.
 A single, unified FSharp.Core nuget packge has advantages:
 * Simplicity: Users don't have to think at all - they just reference the package and that's that
-* Multi-targeting: One packge supports building against multiple targets
+* Multi-targeting: One packge supports building against multiple targets The F# Core Engineering group also publish [notes and guidance on FSharp.Core.dll](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html).

-As of 2017, this pacakge is in good shape for the main uses envisaged by the FSSF Core Engineering Group.
+As of 2017, this pacakge is in good shape for the main uses envisaged by the F# Core Engineering Group.
 It has prevented F# users posting new, random packagings of FSharp.Core, and become a tructed part of the F# library ecosystem.
 Frequently, the package reference is managed by [Paket](https://fsprojects.github.io/Paket/), though the package also works well with nuget tooling in IDE environments.